-Join Jon Peck for an in-depth discussion in this video Profiling performance to find bottlenecks, part of Debugging PHP: Advanced Techniques.
+Join Jon Peck for an in-depth discussion in this video Profiling performance to find bottlenecks, part of Advanced PHP: Debugging Techniques.

 One of Xdebug's features is a profiler, which analyzes program execution to measure memory usage, duration, and frequency of function calls.
 The profiler generates files that can be analyzed with third-party tools, known as cache grind, which I will demonstrate.
 Similar to other techniques that I've demonstrated, profiling is susceptible to the observer effect, as it has an impact on the speed of program execution.
 Therefore, Xdebug leaves profiling off by default.
 I'm going to selectively enable the profiler.